 Whatever route you take, always remember to check whether the border is still open or not.
 The time you spend in each country will depend on the time you have available.

 I always advise a minimum of two weeks for Thailand, two weeks in Laos, two weeks in Vietnam and one week for Cambodia.
 Although ideally one month in each country and two weeks for Cambodia which is somewhat smaller.
-Here I leave you with what in my opinion are the three best routes to visit Southeast Asia:
+Below, I leave you a map with the main places of interest in each country and I describe, one by one, what in my opinion are the three best routes to visit Southeast Asia: